+What has a three-quarter billion-dollar unfunded liability, is manually calculated on paper inside a Pennsylvania mountain, and costs taxpayers more money annually than the entire state budget of Florida?
+Answer: Federal employee pensions.
 Even Illinois – where the state’s #1 manufactured product is corruption – has the courtesy to show taxpayers all of the gory details about pensions.
 The books are open on all 700,000 public retirees at every level of government.

 "It's stunning to me to think you would pay more than 2 percent," said Marc Levine, chairman of the Illinois State Board of Investment, which has reduced its use of hedge funds.
 "That creates a huge hurdle to have the right alignment of interests."
 Comment: ISBI under Levine has done great work getting expenses under control for the money it manages.

 AFSCME members will vote between Jan.
 30 and Feb.
 19 on the strike-authorization question.
 If a majority votes "yes," AFSCME's bargaining committee will have the option of calling for a walkout that could cripple state government functions across Illinois' 102 counties.

 Illinois’ bailout bill for two Exelon power plants unique, unprecedented, needed more review, attorney says – Cook County Record